oweb36/mws-docs/mws/Characters/Characters/Air Conditioners/RAM/RADStler.md

 Chill.
 Like WELLPan, but there might be danger.
 RADStler might follow Aurl in temper though, especially in actions done as a result of it.

+## Trivia

+- Before him, there was no ducted AC bois here.
+	- This is because I thought they looked ugly.
+	- He is the one to convince me that they do look cool if properly developed.
+	- His wired remote controller and [wireless receiver](void:SPX-RCK2) is what convinced me lol.

 #airconditioner #hitachitriplets